ioakowuah/TransBorder-Freight-Data-Analysis/README.md

 - what is the number of freight movement?
 - What is the most used mode of transportation of goods?
 - What is the trend of the value of goods transported over the years?
-- What is top 5 states in the USA with high value of goods transported and by what mode of transportation?
+- What is top 5 states in the USA with high value of goods transported and by what type of trade?
 - What is the weight of goods transported across the month and country?
 - Provide Data-Driven Recommendations.